PredictiveSingularity/.github/profile/README.md

 You fight Entropy just like It.

+It is Death but also Life and Order.

+It is Mass and Speed.

+You are falling now towards It Now (or Any Time) and Here (or Everywere).

-You need to take Speed and go faster than Entropy.
+You need to take Speed and go faster than Entropy Itself.

-It's a life form.
+It's a Life Form.
 The only one in fact.

 If You can see It, You can avoid It.

-Then It will start to see You.
+Then It will start to see Your Speed.

 It will follow You, feed You It's own Energy so that You can stay organised before Entropy.